Carry-over Offsets in Confluent Cloud for Apache Flink

 Automatic orchestration handles the upgrade process.
 The system automatically waits for the old statement to stop before starting the new one, providing a seamless transition of processing between statements.

-- For other scenarios, this feature can’t be used, because the update may cause inconsistent results.
+For other scenarios, such as aggregates, lag, windows, pattern matching, or use of an upsert sink, this feature does not apply, because the update can cause inconsistent results.

-In the Confluent Cloud Console and the Flink SQL shell, you can set the property via:
+In the Confluent Cloud Console and the Flink SQL shell, you can set the property by using the SET statement, for example:

 SET 'sql.tables.initial-offset-from' = '<reference-statement-name>'

-- New statements will wait up to 6 hours for the referenced statement to stop.
+New statements wait up to 6 hours for the referenced statement to stop.

-- If the timeout expires, the new statement will fail with a clear error message.
+If the timeout expires, the new statement fails with an error message indicating the reason.

-- Only tables without explicit options will use carried-over offsets.
+Only tables without explicit options use carried-over offsets.

 Example of table options priority: